 Training in Northern Ireland

 Law degrees are offered at Queen’s University Belfast (QUB) and the University of Ulster in Northern Ireland.
-However, law degrees from a number of other institutions in England, Wales and Ireland are also accepted as qualifying law degrees for the purposes of passing to the next stage: apprenticeship.
+However, law degrees from a number of other institutions in England, Wales and Ireland are also accepted as qualifying law degrees for the purposes of passing on to the next stage: apprenticeship.

 Non-law graduates must complete a two-year master's in legal science at QUB before they can progress to their apprenticeship.